-Perform the equalizing charge no more than 7 days in advance and no less than 3 days in advance.
+Perform the equalizing charge no more than 7 days in advance and no less than 3 days in advance!

 - 1. Make sure that all connections are clean, secure and noncorroded. - 2.
-During normal battery operation, measure and record the following parameters: - Electrolyte density. - Voltage of each cell (or monobloc battery). - Temperature of at least one out of every ten cells (monobloc batteries). - Voltage of the complete battery system. - 3.
+During normal battery operation, measure and record the following parameters: - Individual voltage of all cells or monobloc batteries. - Surface temperature of at least one out of every ten cells or monobloc batteries. - Voltage of the complete battery system. - 3.
 Interrupt the connection between the battery system that you wish to test and the charger and all consumers. - 4.
 Prepare an adjustable load that you can connect to the battery system.
 The load current must correspond to the maximum permitted current for which the battery is designed. - 5.
-Prepare a shunt that you can connect in series with the load. - $\ensuremath{\mathsf{6}}.$ Prepare the voltmeter so that you can test the total voltage of the battery. - 7.
+Prepare a shunt that you can connect in series with the load. - 6.
+Prepare the voltmeter so that you can test the total voltage of the battery. - 7.
 Connect the load, the shunt and the voltmeter.
 Simultaneously start a time measurement. - 8.
 Keep the load current constant and measure the voltage of the battery system in regular time intervals. - 9.
-Check the row connectors (block connectors), step connectors and tier connectors for excessive heating.
+Check the row connectors (block connectors), step connectors and tier connectors for excessive heating. - 10.
+Calculate the capacity of the battery system using the following formula:

-Capacity [% at $20^{\circ}$ C] = $T_x/T_x$ ) x 100
+Capacity (% at $20^{\circ}$ C) = $(T{o}/T{o}) \times 100$

-- Ta = actual discharge time until the permitted minimum voltage is reached. - To = theoretical discharge time until the permitted minimum voltage is reached. - 11.
-Reconnect the battery system as originally connected and perform a boost charge (see Chap.
-5.13)
+To = actual discharge time until the permitted minimum voltage is reached.

+Ts = theoretical discharge time until the permitted minimum voltage is reached.

+11. Reconnect the battery system as originally connected and perform a boost charge (see Chap.
+5.13).